 According to CT, #15-18 were renumbered 156-159, as follows:

 CT's info is confirmed by the Hamilton Spectator, which reported that on October 28 1895 there was a head-on collision between HG&B #15 and HG&B #16 near Winona at the curve on Queenston Rd just west of the intersection with McNeilly Rd.
-Other articles mention an HG&B #17, and describe the HG&B closed passenger cars as being "double trucked...28 feet [in length].
+Other articles in the Spectator and the Hamilton Times mention an HG&B #17, and describe the HG&B closed passenger cars as being "double trucked...28 feet [in length].
 The Motor cars are each supplied with two 30 horsepower Westinghouse motors" with no additional details.
 In later years, these cars were leased/rented by the HSR as streetcars.
 The Hamilton Spectator also reported that during the 1898 Shareholder's meeting of the HG&B, the board of directors stated that they would be "cutting [the] short passenger car in two and making it a double truck, same as all the others."
 There is no further mention if the small car was modified as planned.